Scottish-Tech-Army/soundscape-backend/docs/infradeploy.md

     - Open the [portal](https://portal.azure.com).

-    - Got to the parent `soundscape.scottishtecharmy.org` DNS zone
+    - Go to the parent `soundscape.scottishtecharmy.org` DNS zone

     - Add new NS record for the zone, named `ZONE`.
 The values should match the NS records for `@` in the zone `ZONE` you just created